imrand-dev/software-design-notes/README.md

 ### What's a good design?

-<span style="background-color: #fff1a7;">A design is good, if the cost of changing is minimal.</span>
+> A design is good if the cost of changing is minimal.

 - Correct solution takes iterations, constantly in evolution
 - Almost Impossible to get it right the first time.
-    - Writing code first time is an exploration: many relationships are discovered, questions asked and answered.
+    - Writing code first time is an exploration: many relationships are discovered, and questions are asked and answered.
-- Software is never written, it's always re-written.
+- Software is never written, it's always rewritten.
-    - When we’re done, we should (utopically) delete it and rewrite it; rewriting will be much faster and we will rewrite with many lessons learned from first attempt.
+    - When we’re done, we should (topically) delete it and rewrite it; rewriting will be much faster and we will rewrite with many lessons learned from the first attempt.

 ### How to create a good design?

 - To create good design, the first step is to let go of the ego
 - Care about solving the problem, not a specific implementation
-    - We are not attached to the solutions; we are really attached to solving the problems of our hands.
+    - We are not attached to the solutions; we are attached to solving the problems of our hands.
-- There are 2 kinds of people that are dangerous to work
+- 2 kinds of people are dangerous to work
     - Who can't follow the instructions?
     - Who follows the instructions?
 - Take time to review and code